Keeping Track of Your Stuff During a Move

 - Do you really need to keep it?

-- Give It Away or Sell It: If the item is in decent shape, donate it to organizations that take second-hand goods, like Goodwill.
+Give it away or sell it: If the item is in decent shape, donate it to organizations that take second-hand goods, like Goodwill.
 You also might want to have a moving sale.

-- Move It: If it’s going with you, proceed to your home inventory.
+Move it: If it’s going with you, proceed to your home inventory.

-Home Inventory List
+Make a Home Inventory List

 It’s easy to break your possessions down into groups of things by room.
 But a visual aid can also be helpful.
 Draw a rough floor plan of your new home and label the different rooms.
 Make separate lists of the items that will go into those rooms.
 You’ll be using these lists when you start packing.

-Why Should You Have All the Fun?
+Why Should One Person Have All the Fun?

-Most couples or families have one person whom they see as the “organizer.”
-It that’s you, it can be good and bad.
+Most couples or families have one person who they see as the “organizer.”
+If that’s you, it can be good and bad.
 While it’s nice to be thought of as organized, it’s also an excuse for you to do all the work.
 So get the whole family involved.
 Make sure that everyone understands the system in place for your home inventory.
 If children are old enough, make them responsible for their own rooms.